Holiday Guide

 Tigard

 It doesn’t get much more old school than Banning’s, a Tigard diner and pie shop that’s been in business for 42 years.
 Here, the pies and foot-tall cakes rotate in a slowly spinning case, tantalizing diners seated at booths nearby.
-The banana cream pie is a favorite, light as a cloud and delicately sweetened, while the key lime pie boasts a smooth custard but could use a little more tang for citrus lovers.
-Classics like pumpkin, French apple, and pecan are also offered, plus an Elvis pie combining peanut butter and a pumpkin cheesecake.
-These aren’t the fanciest pies out there, but they’re solid renditions of classics at an old-fashioned price—you’ll pay as little as $22 for a whole pie, with more extravagant desserts like the cheesecake coming in at around the $40 range.
-Place orders by phone until November 21 for pickup any day until November 24 at noon; you can also walk in and grab pies on Thanksgiving Day.
-1147 SW Pacific Hwy, Tigard
+The banana cream pie is a favorite, light as a cloud and delicately sweetened.
+Classics like pumpkin, French apple, and pecan are also on offer.
+These aren’t the fanciest pies out there, but they’re solid diner-style renditions of classics.
+Place orders by phone at (503) 244-2558 for pickup any time up to and including Thanksgiving Day.
+A limited number of pies will also be available for walk-in pickup on Thanksgiving Day.

 Caffe Destino